Why Selenium Users Might Like Selenide

 WebDriverRunner.setDriver (the currently-recommended way) before starting the test.

 All seems pretty simple, right?

-If you want to test as you write code, be sure to check out XRebel.
-It's the only Java performance tool that tracks code performance end-to-end -- even in distributed environments.
+If you want to test performance as you write code, be sure to check out XRebel.
+It's a Java performance tool that assesses code performance end-to-end -- even in distributed environments.